amoe/acceleratedcpp/exercise-notes.md

 > we ask you to reimplement the input operator using class `istream_iterator`?

 I believe the reason is that the input operator will always read up to EOF?
+It could also be due to memory allocation because we can't use back_inserter.

+##c++        PJBoy > amoe, I think they were alluding to the fact that istream_iterator skips spaces

 ## 12-10